End of Season One: Piranhas, “Utah’s Destroyer”

 She could almost smell the perfume on the ceramic tiles.
 She inhaled a dream and exhaled new life.

-Ivory laughed at the trap she had made and suddenly was caught in it.
+Ivory laughed at the trap she had made and was suddenly caught in it.
 Bill was despicable, and his moral code was that of a cobra.
 He was no master at all, just impulsive and a monster.

 She slowly stood up and turned off the water.
 She opened the glass door, wrapped a bath towel around her, and went into a dark room, where she dried and changed using the flashlight from her cell phone.
 Bill was a sicko.
 He could have a camera lens watching her.
 She texted one of the Mountain Gorillas to take a message to Nelson.
 A handwritten note with a drawing of an Owl, she made her signature.
-She would use whomever she had to, and she couldn’t empathize with Nelson; he had foolish faith in his brother, turned his illegal ways, and day to day like an average person sharing life in the city, but Bill would not follow.
+She would use whomever she had to, and she couldn’t empathize with Nelson; he had foolish faith in his brother, turned his illegal ways, and day to day, like an average person sharing life in the city, but Bill would not follow.

 Ivory knew no woman, man, or Utah Maniac Killer could alter Bill’s cruel, dark, and crazy nature.
 Yet she believed precisely that and learned after a couple of weeks that her power might have made the piranhas temporarily dance to her melodies, captive in an aquarium, and broke them down until they turned on each other.

-“Silverback, where you going?”
+“Silverback, where are you going?”

 “Not without the Gray Wolf”